SietseAchterop/RtcNoordApp/README.md

 ![Eerste](docs/SetupPieces.png)

-The plot below gives an overview of the entire rowing session, it shows the rating.
+The plot in the bottom part gives an overview of the entire rowing session, it shows the rating.
-With it, the different part of the sessions can be easily found.
+With it, the different parts of the session can be easily found.

 To select pieces click on the interesting part in the lower plot.
-That part is shown above magified, and sensordata can be shown there.
+That part is now shown above magnified, and sensordata can be shown there.
 A piece is created as follows: type the name of the piece, say "t20" in the field next to the "New piece" button.
 Then click that button; it will turn red.
 The next two clicks in the large plot define the beginning and end of the piece respectivily.